As far as Carmen is concerned, the shuttle is small fries. Her real interest is in piloting a big ship, like the Rodger Young.

 I ran this image through the demo of a program called PhotoSounder.
 What played from my speakers was more like astronomy recordings than a voice.
 Admittedly, it’s audio interpreted from a very low-rez version of the waveform, but seriously, more data is not going to help resolve that audio spookiness into human language.

 Props to the interface designers for NOT showing the waveform of sounds in the Rodger Young’s database.
 It would be explanatory, of course, to immediately see the freshly recorded one being compared against the one in the database.
 But it would not be very secure.
-A malefactor would just be able to photograph the database, interpret the waveform like I did for the sound above, and play it back for the system for a perfect match.
+A malefactor would just be able to screen cap or photograph the database version, interpret the waveform like I did for the sound above, and play it back for the system for a perfect match.

 Additional props to whoever specced the password button presses after the login.
 She might be setting a view she wants to see, but I prefer it to mean the system is using multifactor authentication.
 She’s providing a password.
 Sure, it’s a weak one—2 hexadecimal characters—but it’s better than nothing, and would even help with the hacking I described in the above section.